ReAcTree: Hierarchical LLM Agent Trees with Control Flow for Long-Horizon Task Planning: ReAcTree

 \subsection{Memory Systems}

 To support \emph{ReAcTree}’s hierarchical planning and decision-making, we introduce two complementary memory systems: \emph{episodic memory} and \emph{working memory}.
 Episodic memory enhances the in-context learning capability of agent nodes by storing and retrieving past subgoal-level experiences.
-In contrast, working memory facilitates information sharing across nodes by recording environment-specific observations, such as the latest location of movable objects, during task execution.
+In contrast, working memory facilitates information sharing across nodes by recording environment-specific observations, such as the latest location of movable objects.

-\textbf{Episodic Memory.} In \emph{ReAcTree}, each agent node $e$ is responsible for a particular subgoal $g^e$, and its entire decision-making trajectory forms a subgoal-level experience.
+\textbf{Episodic Memory.} Each agent node $e$ handles a particular subgoal $g^e$, and its entire decision-making trajectory forms a subgoal-level experience.
 Episodic memory $M_{ep}$ stores experiences from agent nodes involved in task executions that ultimately succeed, even if the individual node did not complete its subgoal.

 By storing experiences at the subgoal level, episodic memory maintains shorter, goal-directed trajectories than monolithic planners like \emph{ReAct}.
-For instance, while \emph{ReAct} stores a single long trajectory for \textit{Bring pudding and juice to the coffee table}, \emph{ReAcTree} instead stores focused trajectories for each subgoal, such as \textit{find and pick up pudding} and \textit{find and pick up juice}.
-This finer granularity enables more targeted in-context retrieval and improves decision accuracy at each agent node.
+For instance, while \emph{ReAct} stores a single long trajectory for \textit{Bring pudding and juice to the coffee table}, \emph{ReAcTree} stores focused trajectories for each subgoal, such as \textit{find and pick up pudding} and \textit{find and pick up juice}.
+This granularity enables more targeted in-context retrieval and improves agent decision accuracy.

 Formally, each experience is recorded as a tuple $(t^e, v^e, s^e)$, where: (1) $t^e = (g^e,\,o^e_1,\,a^e_1,\,\dots,\,o^e_T,\,a^e_T)$ denotes the full text trajectory, recording all observations $o^e_t$ and actions $a^e_t$ during the node’s lifetime; (2) $v^e = f_{\text{sen}}(g^e)$ is the sentence embedding of the node’s subgoal, computed using a pretrained encoder $f_{\text{sen}}$ such as Sentence-BERT~\citep{reimers2019sentence}; and (3) $s^e \in \{\textit{success}, \textit{failure}, \textit{expand}\}$ is the termination state of the agent node.